 I’ll try and address the part of your question about always remembering the past sins you’ve committed.

-The truth is, no one actually forgets totally some major atrocities they’ve committed in the past, by major atrocities, I mean those major, ground breaking sins, maybe not the petty lies and stealing even though I still clearly and graphically remember the first I stole in my nursery 2, thanks to the coloured popcorn my teacher was selling.
+The truth is, no one actually forgets totally some major atrocities they’ve committed in the past.
+By major atrocities, I mean those “major, groundbreaking sins”, maybe not the petty lies and stealing even though I still clearly and graphically remember the first I stole in my nursery 2, thanks to the coloured popcorn my teacher was selling.
 Who forgets the first time they had premarital sex, or committed rape or had an abortion?
 No one.
-Especially those sins that have things to remind you of them on a constant bases.
-So eliminating the triggers to this memory or trying to forget them won’t even come up as a suggestion.
+Especially those sins that have things to remind you of them on constant basis.
+So eliminating the triggers to this memory or trying to forget them won’t even come up with a suggestion.

 Acts 3:17-19 (NIV) “Now, brothers, I know that you acted in ignorance, as did your leaders.
 But this is how God fulfilled what he had foretold through all the prophets, saying that his Christ would suffer.
 Repent, then, and turn to God, so that your sins may be wiped out (blotted out, wiped clean), that times of refreshing may come from the Lord,

 It is wise to ask the question, “What happens to my sin after I repent?” and that is the answer in the text above.
 If you repent and turn to God after sinning, God wipes the sin out.
-To emphasis the wiping out, consider this text; And I will forgive their wrongdoings, and I will never again remember their sins.”
+To emphasise the wiping out, consider this text; And I will forgive their wrongdoings, and I will never again remember their sins.”
 Heb 8:12 (NLT)

 Where is another God like you, who pardons the sins of the survivors among his people?
 You cannot stay angry with your people forever because you delight in showing mercy.
 Once again you will have compassion on us.
 You will trample our sins under your feet and throw them into the depths of the ocean!
 Micah 7:18-19